Decade 1850-1859

 It is a mistake and not a fake.
 This sample has all the characteristics of an 8 Skilling stamp, yellow, unless it bears the engraving of the 3 Skilling, which is green for all other known copies.
 The hypothesis to keep is that one of 100 clichés of a printing block of 8 Skilling was damaged, and the operator has inadvertently changed it by a 3 Skilling cliché.
 Nobody went aware of the error, and there is no way of knowing how many wrong copies were produced.

-David Feldman has done a quick calculation.
-Reduced to its weight, this small artefact of 26.75 milligrams is valued $ 70 billion per kilogram!
-Who says better?
+It was sold in 1996 for CHF 2.9M by David Feldman.
+The image is shared by Wikimedia.
+The auction house did a quick calculation.
+Reduced to its weight, this small artifact of 26.75 milligrams is valued $ 70 billion per kilogram !

 masterpiece